 24 Keep reading, learning, and practicing.

 Read about writing.
 (You’re here, so you’re off to a good start!)
-Read in general, and you’ll learn style and grammar by osmosis.
+Read in general, and you’ll learn writing tips by osmosis.
 And practice often.
 The best way to improve your writing is by doing it.
-Onward!
+And if you need a distraction-free writing space to practice, Grammarly has your back.